 Bubbly sourdough starter in a jar.

-Ingredients in Sourdough Bread
+Homemade Sourdough Bread Ingredients

 • Sourdough starter – You can make sourdough starter at home (it takes 5-8 days) or purchase it here.
 To maintain it, store it in a jar in the fridge and feed it, like a pet. 🙂 Yes, you can even name it.
 If properly fed and cared for it can live for hundreds of years!
 My starter is called Vita.